 - Free version available

 - Application stack monitoring

 The dashboard for the service is very busy and it focuses on your applications and the services that support them.
 Another view of performance data follows user cases to show the speed of delivery and the demand for different services and applications from your enterprise.
 As there are almost no infrastructure metrics in this tool, you would probably choose AppDynamics for online businesses that are entirely provided by Cloud services.

-The application stack map, shown in the illustration above explains the performance of all of the apps that are active on your system in a real time display.
+The application stack map, shown in the illustration above explains the performance trends of all of the apps that are active on your system in a real-time monitoring display.
 The services that support those applications are also included and problems highlighted in those supporting systems may highlight status issues.
 These issues, with the underlying infrastructure, would need to be investigated with a separate monitoring package.

-The software monitors your application software in real time and builds up historical data, which enables it to create a baseline of standard performance.
-This alone might prompt you into making changes in your capacity provision if it displays poor performance.
-If everything looks good in the baseline, you can progress to the diagnostic tool to see whether the applications perform well around the clock.
+The software monitors your application software in real-time and builds up historical data, enabling it to create a baseline of standard performance.
+This alone might prompt you to make changes in your capacity provision if it displays poor performance.
+If everything looks good at the baseline, you can progress to the diagnostic tool to see whether the applications perform well around the clock.
 You will be able to identify which applications are likely to run into trouble in times of high demand.
 The user experience module of the tool lets you see where all the demand for your services comes from and which products and services are the most popular.
 This is a great tool for business analysis as well as application performance monitoring.

 New Relic produces a range of monitoring tools and the APM is one of those.
 The other modules available are New Relic Infrastructure, which observes the statuses of your underlying hardware and services, New Relic Browser, which helps online businesses track user experience, and New Relic Insights, which is an analysis module.
 The New Relic APM will work without any of these other modules.
 However, combining the APM with other modules will give you deeper knowledge of the causes of problems and help you improve your online service.